 - Innes G, Murray M, Grafstein E. A consensus-based process to define standard national data elements for a Canadian emergency department information system.
 Canadian Journal of Emergency Medicine.
 2001; 3(4): 277-284.

 - Institute for Work & Health.
-Suppression of workplace injury and illness claims: Summary of evidence in Canada.
+Suppression of workplace injury and illness claims in Ontario and Manitoba.
 Toronto: Institute for Work & Health.
 Issue Briefing, October 2014.
-Available from: http://www.iwh.on.ca/briefings/suppression-of-workplace-injury-and-illne....
+Available from: http://iwh.on.ca/summaries/issue-briefing/suppression-of-workplace-injury-and-illness-claims-in-ontario-and-manitoba.

 - Kennedy S, Young W, Schull MJ, Isaac W. The need for a national emergency health services database.
 Canadian Journal of Emergency Medicine.
 2008; 10(2): 120-124.